 REG ADD HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Schedule /F /V Start /T REG_DWORD /D 2

-This command sets the Task Scheduler service’s “Start” value to “Automatic.”
+This command changes the “Start” value of the Task Scheduler service to “Automatic”.

 - For the Time Broker Service (TimeBrokerSvc):

-Then, to set its “Start” value to “Manual” (which allows other processes or services that depend on “TimeBrokerSvc” to start it when needed):
+Then, to set its “Start” value to “Manual” (which allows other processes or services that need “TimeBrokerSvc” to start it when necessary):

 REG ADD HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\TimeBrokerSvc /F /V Start /T REG_DWORD /D 3